 In the end, it’s immaterial.

-Bottom line is, the Leafs still have, as their starting goalie, a player that is 0–for–8 in clinching (or deciding) playoff games — one that has come up short in four consecutive post–season series: two against Boston; one each against Washington and Columbus.
+Bottom line is, the Leafs still have, as their starting goalie, a player that has come up short in four consecutive post–season series: two against Boston; one each against Washington and Columbus.
 Neither has the issue been mothballed.
 It’s a discussion topic on chat forums dedicated to the Leafs… and was debated, in length, during Tuesday’s edition of OverDrive on TSN Radio–1050 here in town, the late–afternoon show hosted by Bryan Hayes; co–hosted by Jamie (Noodles) McLennan and rabid Leafs fan, Jeff O’Neill.
 None of the three presented an argument in favor of retaining Andersen.
-McLennan and O’Neill (the ex–Leafs winger) were non–committal, while Hayes — walking the ubiquitous tight–rope between opinionated host and employee of the company (Bell Media) that owns 37.5% of the hockey club — kept returning to the soft goals and 0–for–8 statistic.
+McLennan and O’Neill (the ex–Leafs winger) were non–committal, while Hayes — walking the ubiquitous tight–rope between opinionated host and employee of the company (Bell Media) that owns 37.5% of the hockey club — kept returning to the soft goals.
 “It’s right there and pretty hard to ignore,” said Hayes, an exceptional broadcaster; son of my former FAN–590 colleague, Bill Hayes, and nephew of Bill’s brother, Q–107 morning man, John Derringer, another FAN –590 alumnus.

 So, it’s clear that, outside the doors of Maple Leaf Sports and Entertainment, there is no consensus toward staying with Andersen.
 And, I’d be shocked if this hasn’t been a conversation topic within the walls of 40 Bay Street.
 At no time since the Columbus series has anyone at MLSE offered Andersen a ringing verbal endorsement.
 The best Dubas came up with was back on Oct.
 5, when addressing the “white noise” surrounding his No. 1 netminder: “As of this moment, yes, I expect him to be the starting goalie for our team… whenever we get going here,” stated the GM to reporters.
 Nothing about Andersen being “one of the best in the NHL” and, certainly, nothing in regard to Andersen’s playoff record.
 Under the category of “actions speak louder than words,” the Leafs made a far–bigger statement, five days later, when they sat back and watched the most–furious shuffling of goalies in the 25–year history of unrestricted free agency.